 - 97. Part 6 of the LGA, sections 76 to 90, provide the requirements for decision making and consultation, including the principles of consultation and information that needs to be provided including the reasons for the proposal and the reasonably practicable options. - 98.
-In particular, section 76 requires that in making a significant decision, which a decision on the future management and or ownership of three waters assets will be, Councils must comply with the decision-making provisions.
+In particular, section 76 requires that in making a significant decision, which a decision on the future management and or ownership of three waters assets will be, councils must comply with the decision-making provisions.
 This is a 'higher bar' than the "promote compliance with" that applies for ordinary decisions. - 99.
-Section 77 states that Councils must seek to identify all reasonably practicable options and then assess the advantages and disadvantages of each option. - 100.
-Section 78 requires that in the course of making a decision a Council must consider community views but section 78(3) explicitly says that consideration of community views does not require consultation, which is reinforced by case law. - 101.
-Section 79 gives Council discretion to decide how the above Part 6 requirements are met including the extent of analysis done etc. Therefore, while a decision could be challenged, a judicial review is unlikely to be successful unless the decision made by Council was manifestly unreasonable, the process was flawed or the decision was beyond its powers (as given in law, ie the Council did not act within the law). - 102.
-However, despite section 79 of the LGA, a decision to transfer the ownership or control of a strategic asset from the Council (or to it) must explicitly be provided for in the Council's LTP (and have been consulted on specifically in its consultation document). - 103.
+Section 77 states that councils must seek to identify all reasonably practicable options and then assess the advantages and disadvantages of each option.

+- 100. Section 78 requires that in the course of making a decision a Council must consider community views but section 78(3) explicitly says that consideration of community views does not require consultation, which is reinforced by case law. - 101.
+Section 79 gives Council discretion to decide how the above Part 6 requirements are met including the extent of analysis done etc. Therefore, while a decision could be challenged, a judicial review is unlikely to be successful unless the decision made by council was manifestly unreasonable, the process was flawed or the decision was beyond its powers (as given in law, i.e. the council did not act within the law). - 102.
+However, despite section 79 of the LGA, a decision to transfer the ownership or control of a strategic asset from the council (or to it) must explicitly be provided for in the council's Long Term Plan (and have been consulted on specifically in its consultation document). - 103.
 An LTP amendment and consultation process on the ownership and governance arrangements and asset transfers proposed would be necessary. - 104.
-There are also provisions in the LGA that relate to unlawful decisions to sell or dispose of assets, which can be investigated by the Auditor-General.11
+There are also provisions in the LGA that relate to unlawful decisions to sell or dispose of assets, which can be investigated by the Auditor-General. - 105.
+A decision to opt-out would also be affected by the consultation and decision-making requirements set out in this report, including the need to follow a robust process that could survive a judicial review, as well as make a final decision that was not manifestly unreasonable in the circumstances.